GreenBlackSky/flask_stuff/READMY.md

 # What do we have here?!

-Personal experiments with basic backend development
+Collection of personal experiments with basic backend development.
 * clan_old - some basic flask app
 * psycopg
 * sqlalchemy